Article

 Source: World Bank

 The “breakeven” employment growth rate – the monthly pace of job creation needed to keep the unemployment rate steady – is a key labor-market benchmark.
-In recent years, that figure was estimated to be as high as 250,000 new jobs per month in 2023, reflecting strong immigration flows and rapid labor-force growth.
-Today, the breakeven rate has fallen sharply and is now close to zero, with U.S. Bank Economics estimating it in the range of roughly 25,000 to 50,000 jobs per month.3
+In recent years, that figure was estimated to be as high as 250,000 new jobs per month, reflecting strong immigration flows and rapid labor-force growth.
+Today, however, the breakeven rate has fallen sharply and is now closer to zero, with U.S. Bank Economics estimating it in the range of roughly 25,000 to 50,000 jobs per month.3

-“The lower breakeven rate helps explains how the unemployment rate can remain in the low 4-percent range even as job creation has flattened,” says Schoeppner.
+“The lower breakeven rate helps explains how the unemployment rate can remain in the low 4-percent range even as job creation has settled,” says Schoeppner.
 “It also underscores a decline in labor market dynamism.”
-Schoeppner notes while layoffs and discharges remain near historic lows, job openings have been steadily declining, fewer workers are voluntarily quitting their jobs, and the hiring rate fallen to near post-pandemic lows.
+Schoeppner notes while layoffs and discharges remain near historic lows, job openings have steadily declined, fewer workers are voluntarily quitting their jobs, and the hiring rate has fallen to post-pandemic lows.
 “Taken together, these are classic signs of a low-churn labor market,” he adds.

 Job openings flatten out